Kian Kyars

 2025-Q1: scale-up and the first huge convex bet

-By March 31, 2025 the public book is already above $1.0 billion.
-The big new wrinkle is obvious: SALP is willing to use options aggressively, and the defining expression is the Intel call.
+By March 31, 2025, the public book is above $1.0 billion.
+The new feature is aggressive option use, led by the Intel call.

-This quarter also shows the first recognizable SALP public-book mix of power, AI-capacity bottlenecks, and hosting/data-center names: CoreWeave, Core Scientific, Applied Digital, IREN, Vistra, EQT, and Broadcom, all appearing together.
+This quarter also shows the first recognizable public-book mix of power, AI-capacity bottlenecks, and hosting/data-center names: CoreWeave, Core Scientific, Applied Digital, IREN, Vistra, EQT, and Broadcom.

 Holding Instrument Value Shares